winger1ol/SOEN-357-mini-project/README.md

 ==
 In this project, I first understood the requirements of the project, then created personas and user journeys to understand what users would think.
 I also considered myself as a user of the app to think about what elements I needed to add.
 Sketching made my steps clearer, and creating wireframes made the final design easier.

+Notice
+==
+Some logos and commercial logos are from internet.